 To describe the nuclear reaction part of such analysis, the distorted wave Born approximation (DWBA) and the coupled-channel (CC) calculation are often performed.
-Recently, the microscopic construction of the potentials used in the DWBA and CC calculations has been powerfully developed to investigate the nuclear structure, reaction, and interaction.
-Many microscopic descriptions for the nucleon and heavy-ion scatterings are based on the folding model~\cite{sinha1975, brieva1977-1, brieva1977-2, brieva1978, satchler1979, kobos1982, khoa1994, rikus1984, khoa1997, amos2000, khoa2001, furumoto2006, khoa2007, furumoto2008, furumoto2009, furumoto2010, furumoto2016}.
-By folding the effective nucleon-nucleon ($NN$) interaction with the projectile and/or target densities, the potential between projectile and target particles is obtained.
-The reliable and precise information is extracted from the experimental data by the development of the folding procedure and the effective $NN$ interaction~\cite{khoa1997, furumoto2013}.
-Recently, the characteristic behaviors of the cross section caused by the exotic structure and the property of the potential are predicted~\cite{furumoto2013,sato2019,enyo2019,enyo2020}.
+Recently, the microscopic construction of the potentials used in the DWBA and CC calculations were developed well to investigate nuclear structures, reactions, and interactions.
+Many microscopic descriptions of the nucleon and heavy-ion scatterings are based on the folding model~\cite{sinha1975, brieva1977-1, brieva1977-2, brieva1978, satchler1979, kobos1982, khoa1994, rikus1984, khoa1997, amos2000, khoa2001, furumoto2006, khoa2007, furumoto2008, furumoto2009, furumoto2010, furumoto2016}.
+By folding the effective nucleon-nucleon ($NN$) interaction with the projectile and/or target densities, the potential between the projectile and target particles can be obtained.
+Reliable and precise information was extracted from experimental data by applying the folding procedure and effective $NN$ interaction~\cite{khoa1997, furumoto2013}.
+Recently, the characteristic behaviors of the inelastic cross section attributed to the exotic structure and the property of the potential were predicted~\cite{furumoto2013,sato2019,enyo2019,enyo2020}.